gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 Instead, they’ve simply transformed into a specialized tool for low-level applications.
 While in the previous section I phrased it as a drawback, the ability to choose exactly when your code executes is actually very powerful.

-For example, classic script tags that appear before the `<body>` tag execute before any visible component of the page has loaded, which guarantees the user hasn’t had the chance to interact with anything yet.
+For example, classic script tags that appear before the `<body>` tag execute before any visible component of the page has loaded.
+That guarantees the user hasn’t had the chance to interact with anything yet.

 This technique is crucial for many pieces of client-side infrastructure, ranging from analytics packages to security systems, which must come online early to avoid missing security threats or events.